hapax/hapax.github.io/assets/visual-qft.md

 ##### References and acknowledgments

-I'd like to thank Olivia Di Matteo, Pedro Lopes and Rafael Haenel for feedback on this tutorial's past lives.
+Thanks to Olivia Di Matteo, Pedro Lopes and Rafael Haenel for feedback on this tutorial's past lives.
 Applets were made in [p5.js](https://p5js.org/) and remain regrettably buggy.
 Finally, I'd like to acknowledge Acushla Burden for moral support, and Hudson